MC10Inc/biostamp-js/packages/db/README.md

-# Biostamp® 3.0 JavaScript SDK DB Module
+# BioStamp3™ JavaScript SDK DB Module

-Local database for BioStamp® 3.0 JavaScript APIs (Node.js and Nordic).
+Local database for BioStamp3™ JavaScript APIs (Node.js and Nordic).

 This package is not operational by itself.
 Try `biostamp-js-node` or `biostamp-js-nordic`.